pietmichal/how-to-test-web-component/README.md

 # How To Test a Web Component

-This is a repository containing a project demonstrating how to test both Vanilla and LitElement-based Web Components.
+This is a repository containing a project demonstrating how to test Web Components.

 # Related Article